Olympus Has Fallen: Critical response

-Sequel
+Sequels

 Gerard Butler, Morgan Freeman, Aaron Eckhart, Angela Bassett and Radha Mitchell returned for a sequel titled London Has Fallen revolving around a major terrorist strike on London during the funeral of the British Prime Minister.
 Production was scheduled to begin in May 2014 in London, with Creighton Rothenberger and Katrin Benedikt returning to write the script.
 Director Antoine Fuqua did not return, due to his commitments to The Equalizer.

 On May 1, 2014, it was announced that Focus Features had acquired distribution rights to the sequel and would release it on October 2, 2015, though this was later pushed back to January 22, 2016.
 However, the film's release was delayed to March 4, 2016.
 On August 18, 2014, it was announced that Fredrik Bond would direct, but he left the film on September 18, just six weeks before shooting was set to begin.
 On September 28, it was announced that Babak Najafi would direct.

 On October 10, 2014, it was announced that Jackie Earle Haley would join the cast.
 Filming for the sequel began on October 24, 2014.
 The film was released on March 4, 2016.

+A third installment, Angel Has Fallen, was released on August 23, 2019, focused on a second attempt on the life of President Trumbull (Morgan Freeman), with agent Banning (Gerard Butler) framed for the attack.